centreon/centreon-collect/broker/doc/broker-doc.md

 ### Ratio number BA

-This BA computes the number of KPIs in state OK.
+This BA computes the number of KPIs in CRITICAL state.
 It is possible to configure a warning level and a critical level.

-If the number of KPIs in state CRITICAL is less than the warning level, the BA is OK.
+If the number of KPIs in CRITICAL state is less than the warning level, the BA is OK.
 If this number is greater than WARNING but not than CRITICAL, the BA is WARNING.
 Otherwise, the BA is CRITICAL.